 Impact of the COVID-19 Pandemic on Family Planning and Ending Gender-based Violence, Female Genital Mutilation and Child Marriage, 27 April 2020

-With the Covid-19 pandemic and associated measures, UNFPA expects a one-third decrease in efforts and progress towards ending FGM by 2030 and a 2 million increase in FGM cases.
+With the COVID-19 pandemic and associated measures, the UNFPA expects a one-third decrease in the efforts and progress towards ending FGM by 2030 and a 2 million increase in FGM cases.
 Other threats to the development of girls and women are associated with the practice of FGM, including early marriage and dropping out of school, and are therefore expected to increase as well.
-As COVID-19 postpones the implementation of FGM control programmes, particularly the more efficient ones involving direct contact with communities and populations, forces schools to keep their doors closed and funds and services are prioritized to COVID-19, efforts to end FGM will be slowed and the date of 2030 for its total abandonment, threatened.
+As COVID-19 postpones the implementation of FGM control programmes, particularly the more efficient ones involving direct contact with communities and populations, forces schools to keep their doors closed and funds and services are reallocated to the fight against COVID-19, efforts to end FGM will be slowed and the date of 2030 for its total abandonment, threatened.

 Millions more cases of violence, child marriage, female genital mutilation, unintended pregnancy expected due to the COVID-19 pandemic, 28 April 2020

-Projections on the impact that VIDOC-19 and containment measures may have on the rights of women and girls, sexual and reproductive rights and health are alarming.
+Projections on the impact that COVID-19 and containment measures may have on the rights of women and girls and sexual & reproductive rights & health are alarming.